 From the start, Dallas RFC has been a leader in the growth of rugby in the United States.
 Three of the seven clubs in the Dallas area are direct descendants of the Club.
-Dallas RFC was also the third rugby club established in Texas, and the first in the North Texas area.
+Dallas Rugby was also the third rugby club established in Texas, and the first in the North Texas area.
 What started as a small group of guys wanting to play turned into a large family…

 The Dallas Rugby Club was the largest men’s rugby club in the United Sates for the 2015-2016 and 2016-17 competitive cycles.
 We have almost 150 active men’s players, and in the 2017-18 competitive cycle will be adding a women’s side.
 We will also continue to support the efforts of the Dallas Youth Rugby Club—a club started by members of the Reds to bring rugby to underprivileged youth in South Dallas.
 Our alumni and fan base number over 1,000 people.

 The Club also has a long history of hosting successful 15s and 7s tournaments.
 Most recently, DRFC hosted the 2015 Division 2 and 3 Red River Rugby Conference playoffs.
 In 2014, the Reds hosted the Division 1, 2, and 3 Senior Men’s and Women’s Western Round of 8.
 The year before that, the Club hosted the 2013 Division 1, 2 and 3 Senior Men’s Western Round of 16.
 Several participating clubs commented these were two of the most well-run USA Rugby tournaments they had ever attended.
 For the last 36 summers, the Club has hosted the Lone Star Classic 7s Tournament involving numerous men’s and women’s clubs from around the region.